-Tuition and fees are subject to change each academic year.
-For the current list of tuition and fees, visit www.jjc.edu/info/tuition.
+Tuition and fees are subject to change.
+For the current list of tuition and fees, visit www.jjc.edu/getting-started/pay-college.

 Select high demand programs with greater associated costs to run and whose participants have the opportunity for competitive wages upon graduation will be subject to a differential tuition rate.